Chaser-254/smartsense/README.md

     Frontend: React, TypeScript and Tailwind
     Backend: Node.js, Express
     Database: MongoDB
-    Other: Gemini (Google AI) and OpenAI APIs
+    Other: Gemini (Google AI) and OpenAI APIs for crop disease detection and pesticide recommendations
 6. License
     This project is licensed under the MIT License - see the LICENSE file for details.